 The 2000, 2004 and 2016 Presidential results did not match expectations.
 Recently watching CNN analysts and other prognosticators asking why polls consistently appear to overstate the Democrats chances of victory on Election Day in recent years is very frustrating.
 The polls (in the aggregate) are not necessarily wrong.
 We must understand the actual nature of the apparent and real subversion of the will of the people that has been taking place.
 Since 2000 there has been much talk about various conspiracies to tamper with election machinery—but I will be giving that a wide birth.

-It must also be understood that voter fraud by the voter is mathematically irrelevant, anyone who does not understand this fact needs to be grabbed by the their backside and given a political enema to expunge the bileful ignorance that is the stool for the little understood racist rooted agenda to tolerate / encourage voter suppression activities.
+But first—it must also be understood that voter fraud by the voter is mathematically irrelevant, anyone who does not understand this fact needs to be grabbed by the their backside and given a political enema to expunge the bileful ignorance that is the stool for the little understood racist rooted agenda to tolerate / encourage voter suppression activities.
 Since 2000, the GOP ability to win all the levers of government, has been based on this unacceptable defecation on our democracy.
-This is an issue that must be understood, if ever we are to find deliverance from our collective fate.
+This now proven fact (voter fraud by the voter being mathematically irrelevant) is an issue that must be understood, if ever we are to find deliverance from our collective fate.

 Since the GOP cannot win a fact based argument, they have become addicted to the necessity to cheat.
 This tweet from the President, is proof of his naked assault on democracy—using malicious defamation to then demand that votes not be counted, demanding that officials break the easy to understand recount laws of Florida.
 These are the words of a person with zero regard for the rule of law.